Retirement Planning for Every Stage of Your Education Career

 Maintain your financial health and look for ways to save for your future by budgeting.
 Incurring significant debt makes it tough to save, so limit your debt by planning and controlling expenses.

 Investing3 can help your money grow.
-Consider working with a financial advisor, and be sure to examine your investments annually to adjust for any new life events like marriage, divorce or starting a family.
+Consider working with a financial advisor, and be sure to examine your investments at least annually to adjust for any new life events like marriage, divorce or starting a family.

 Look for opportunities to increase your contributions to your retirement savings accounts.
 Pay yourself first when you receive raises or bonuses — increase your deposits to your retirement plan based upon your pay increase.